Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 They blamed us.

-A senior trust figure, in written correspondence, referenced a complaint that was outside the trust’s jurisdiction as justification for staff concerns.
-This suggests that the complaint itself, not the institutional failures it exposed, was being used to defend ongoing victimisation.
+A senior trust figure, in written correspondence, referenced a confidential complaint outside of the trust’s jurisdiction as justification for staff concerns.

 • He twisted my daughter’s trauma into an excuse for staff, rather than acknowledging the systemic failures that harmed both of them.

-• Instead of safeguarding, they gaslit and deflected.
+Instead of safeguarding, they gaslit and deflected.

 In his official response, he made a shocking typo:

-📌 While attempting to write “the bigger picture,” the result included the racial slur “ni**er".
-My children are mixed race.
+• While attempting to write “the bigger picture,” the result included the racial slur “ni**er".

 But it wasn’t immediately addressed.

-The email was sent at 5:55 PM.
+• The email was sent at 5:55 PM.

 Then, at just before 9 PM, he called me.

-By then, it was too late.
 I had already seen it.

 Could this have been a genuine typo?
 Possibly.